Kotlin/kotlinx.serialization/docs/runtime_usage.md

 * indent - size of indent, applicable if parameter above is true.

 You can also use one of predefined instances, like `JSON.plain`, `JSON.indented`, `JSON.nonstrict` or `JSON.unquoted`.
 API is duplicated in companion object, so `JSON.parse(...)` equals to `JSON.plain.parse(...)`

+You can also specify desired behaviour for duplicating keys.
+By default it is `UpdateMode.OVERWRITE`.
+You can use `UpdateMode.UPDATE`, and by doing that you'll be able to merge two lists or maps with same key into one; but be aware that serializers for non-collection types are throwing `UpdateNotSupportedException` by default.
+To prohibit duplicated keys, you can use `UpdateMode.BANNED`.

 JSON API: